camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/amazon/amazon-eks/eksctl.md

 EOF
 ```

-Please note that the `ebs-sc` StorageClass relies on the `ebs.csi.aws.com` provisioner, which is provided by the **aws-ebs-csi-driver** addon.
-This addon was installed during the cluster creation.
+This manifest defines an `ebs-sc` StorageClass to be created.
+This StorageClass uses the `ebs.csi.aws.com` provisioner, which is supplied by the **aws-ebs-csi-driver** addon installed during cluster creation.
 For more information, refer to the [official AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html).

 2. **Modify the `gp2` StorageClass to mark it as a non-default StorageClass:**